-In this section, we illustrate three problems which lead to different instances of the class of optimization problems considered in this paper.
-By this we wish to indicate the significance of this problem class for computer vision and to exemplify some non-trivial specific problems.
+In this section, we illustrate three problems that lead to different instances of the class of optimization problems considered in this paper.
+By this, we would like to indicate the significance of this problem class for computer vision and to exemplify some nontrivial specific problems.
 More formal problem definitions will be given in the following sections.

-Figure 1 shows two images taken from the VisTex-database at MIT [61].
+Fig. 1 shows two images taken from the VisTex-database at MIT [61].
 A common goal of low-level computer vision is to partition such images in an unsupervised way into coherent groups based on some locally computed features (color, texture, motion, ...).
-To this end, the representation of images by graphical structures has recently attracted the interest of researchers [58, 36, 27, 11].
-We will show below that when using our approach, some of the assumptions made in the literature concerning admissible objective criteria can be dropped.
-Moreover, we study in detail the unsupervised bi-partitioning of images by constrained minimal cuts of the underlying graphs and show that, from the optimization point of view, our convex approximation provides a tighter relaxation of the underlying combinatorial optimization problem than recently suggested methods which are based on spectral graph theory.
+To this end, the representation of images by graph structures has recently attracted the interest of researchers [58], [35], [26], [10].
+We will show that, when using our approach, some of the assumptions made in the literature concerning admissible objective criteria can be dropped.
+Moreover, we study in detail the unsupervised bipartitioning of images by constrained minimal cuts of the underlying graphs and show that, from the optimization point of view, our convex approximation provides a tighter relaxation of the underlying combinatorial optimization problem than recently suggested methods which are based on spectral graph theory.